Scrum@Scale for Government

 This price is valid through July 31, 2020

 Scrum@Scale is a lightweight, flexible framework designed to deliver the benefits of agile on a large scale — from 30 people to 30,000.
 Scrum@Scale is built by the original creator of Scrum, Dr. Jeff Sutherland (US Air Force retired) and is a natural extension of Scrum, which is by a wide margin the most widely used Agile framework in the world.
-Unlike some competing scaling frameworks, Scrum@Scale is completely compatible with both the Agile Manifesto and core Scrum values.
+Scrum@Scale is completely compatible with both the Agile Manifesto and core Scrum values.

 Graduates who pass a brief exam will earn the official Scrum@Scale Practitioner certification.

 The first Scrum@Scale prototype launched in 1983, providing over 35 years of evidence the concepts are sound.
 Some organizations that have struggled with competing top-down scaling frameworks have significantly improved productivity and quality using Scrum@Scale.

 We designed this class from the ground-up for federal, state, and local US Government agencies and the contractors who support them.
 Dr. Sutherland started his career as a fighter pilot in the US Air Force, where he achieved Top Gun status and flew 100 combat missions over North Vietnam.
 His experience in life-and-death situations influenced the “Minimum Viable Bureaucracy” approach to Scrum@Scale.
 And the concepts are compatible with those relayed by General Stanley McChrystal in his groundbreaking book, Teams of Teams.